shaiss/near-intent-workshop/src/content/overview.md

-# Overview of NEAR Intents
+# Overview of NEAR Intents & Smart Wallet Abstraction

 ## What are NEAR Intents?